 - Hormone therapy — blocks the hormones that cause cells, including cancer cells, to grow

 - Vaccine therapy — boosts your immune system

 - Targeted therapy — drugs that attack proteins that drive cancer

 - Radiation — to relieve pain from disease that's spread to bone

 You can benefit from two different kinds of this intense, targeted radiation.
 Only a few hospitals in the country have this approach.
 Find out if you're a candidate for high-dose radiation brachytherapy.

 We were one of the first medical centers in Virginia to offer the da Vinci robotic prostatectomy.

 This procedure uses a miniature camera and robotic “hands.”
 Your doctor inserts them into the body through a series of tiny incisions.
 These tools ensure steadiness and precision.
-Your doctor can see better and avoid damage to nearby nerves and muscles that control continence and potency.
+Your doctor can see better and avoid damage to nearby nerves and muscles.
+This form of surgery:

 Common Cancer for Older Men